uli28/ng-dev/Demos/readme.md

 - Unit Tests vs Integration Tests
 - Karma & Jasmine Basics
-- Test Setup & Mocking
+- Test Setup & Mocking Data
-- Testing Angular Components, Services and Forms
+- Testing Classes, Directives and Pipes
+- Using Spies and Injections
+- Http-Testing and HttpTestingController
+- Intro to Component Testing: Testbed and Testing Module
+- Component DOM Testing
+- Interacting with Components in Tests
-- In Short: End to End Testing
+- In Short: End to End Testing using Cypress

 ### Securing & Publishing Angular